open-telemetry/opentelemetry-demo/README.md

 ### Bring your own backend

 Likely you want to use the Webstore as a demo application for an observability backend you already have (e.g. an existing instance of jaeger, zipkin or one of the [vendor of your choice](https://opentelemetry.io/vendors/).
-Adding this backend is easy: Before running docker compose, open the [otelccol-config.yml](./src/otelcollector/otelcol-config.yml) with an editor and add an trace exporter for your backend, e.g.:
+Adding this backend is easy: Before running docker compose, open the [otelccol-config.yml](./src/otelcollector/otelcol-config.yml) with an editor and add an trace exporter for your backend.
+For example, if your backend supports otlp extend the `exporters` section by the last 2 lines:

 ```yaml
 exporters: